11 Ways to Spice Up Your (Love to Eat) Life.

 Put down that tub of ice cream or that jar of peanut butter because I am here to help you and your dog from having to eat anymore peanut butter.
+You will no longer need a tub of Jif because these are the top Japanese condiments from yuzu kosho, Kewpie Japanese mayonnaise, ponzu, to karashi mustard.

 The brands listed below are products that are frequently used by Japanese, Japanese Americans, chefs, and people who cook authentic Japanese food.

-If you’re a media outlet (rhymes with “Focktard & Wine”), you might reference a Southeast Asian hot sauce because you associate anything Asian into the “ching chong” category, but if you are already familiar with my content you know that Korea, China, Vietnam, and Japan are very distinctively different from one another, so I don’t have to bring up Sriracha sauce in order to suggest the ten condiments below.
+If you’re a media outlet (rhymes with “Focktard & Wine”), you might reference a Southeast Asian hot sauce because you associate anything Asian into the “ching chong” category, but if you are already familiar with my content you know that Korea, China, Vietnam, and Japan are very distinctively different from one another, so I don’t have to bring up Sriracha sauce in order to suggest the eleven Japanese condiments below.

 EDIT 12/30/19: I thought I could just link to the online marketplaces to make it easier on you to purchase, but the prices seem to fluctuate which is why I will be adding the competitive price range of the products.